Climate Change Response Act 2002

-The Climate Change Response Act 2002 is an Act of Parliament passed by the government of New Zealand.
+The Climate Change Response Act 2002 is an Act of Parliament passed by the New Zealand Government.

 The Climate Change Response Act 2002 created a legal framework for New Zealand to ratify the Kyoto Protocol and to meet obligations under the United Nations Framework Convention on Climate Change.
 It sets out powers for the Minister of Finance to manage New Zealand's holdings of Assigned amount units and to trade Kyoto-compliant emission units (carbon credits) on the international market.
 It establishes a registry to record holdings and transfers of emission units.

 It establishes a national inventory agency to record and report greenhouse gas emissions.

 The legislative purposes of the Climate Change Response Act 2002 are;